charliecalvert/CloudNotes/Prog272/Week05.md

 ## Key Assignments

 I have not yet published, and may not publish, some of these assignments.
 They are certainly not ready to be worked on yet.
-This just my thinking outloud.
+This is just my thinking outloud.

 - [NodeRouteBasics][nrb]
 - [UnitTests with Jest][utwg]